pertusa/programming2/strings/strings.md

 cout << "The read array is: " << cad << endl;
 ```

-In this example, if the user types `10` after the program shows `Write a number:`, the output would be as follows:
+In this example, if the user types `10` after the program shows `Write a number:` the output would be as follows:

 ```
 Write a number: 10